Dav1D1010/open-agentmemory-extension/README.md

 ## 🔒 Privacy & Security

-Your code and conversation history never touch our servers.
+Your code and conversation history are never shared.
 Everything is processed locally between your browser and the Node.js daemon running securely on `localhost:3111`.